 Understanding Lock Jaw: Causes and Symptoms

 - Muscle Spasms: Spasms in the jaw muscles can lead to lock jaw.
-These spasms can be triggered by stress, anxiety, excessive chewing, or certain medications.
+These spasms can be triggered by stress, anxiety, excessive chewing, or certain medications like antidepressants or muscle relaxants.

-- Infections: Infections such as tetanus, which affects the nervous system, can cause lock jaw as a symptom.
+- Infections: Infections such as tetanus, which affects the nervous system, can cause a lockjaw as a symptom.
 Tetanus is a potentially life-threatening condition caused by bacteria entering the body through wounds.

-- Limited or inability to open the mouth fully
+- Limited or unable to open the mouth fully

 - Jaw stiffness and pain